younghhk/software/README.md

 ## Models for health disparity analysis

+#### Qauntile forward regression for high-dimensional survival data (2023)
+ * Our main objective is to develop a quantile-specific prediction model using high-dimensional data.
+To demonstrate the effectiveness of this model, we present two examples.
+The first example focuses on the quantile-specific sequential selection of dietary factors associated with BMI.
+The second example highlights the quantile-specific sequential selection of risk factors for time-to-event analysis.
+Importantly, our model incorporates race and the interaction between race and risk factors to capture their impact on the predictions.
+  * [paper](TBA) &nbsp; &nbsp;&nbsp; &nbsp; [MATLAB code](R/FQR.R)

 #### Varying-coefficients for regional quantile via KNN-based LASSO with applications to health outcome study (2023+)
  * This novel framework for dynamic modeling of the associations between health outcomes and risk factors can capture